zeekay/requisite/README.md

 ```

 ## Modules
-Requiste allows you to use [CommonJS modules (Node.js)][commonjs] in the
+Requiste allows you to structure your code into [CommonJS (Node.js) modules].
-browser.
-From a given starting point or entry module, requisite will trace all
+From a given starting point or entry module, requisite will trace your
-your application's dependencies and bundle your modules together for you.
+application's dependencies and bundle all `require`'ed modules together.
-Requiste's `require` also supports an optional callback argument to signify a
+Requiste's `require` supports asynchronous loading of assets/modules when an
-module which should be loaded asynchronously at runtime.
+optional callback argument is provided.

 ```javascript
 // foo.js